aspose-slides/Aspose.Slides-Documentation/java/getting-started/installation/_index.md

 </dependencies>
 ```

-After performing the above steps, Aspose.Slides for Java dependency will finally be defined in your Maven Project.
+Aspose.Slides for Java dependency will then be defined in your Maven project.